WHY HYPERMOBILITY CONNECT?

 WHAT’S THE AIM?

-Together, as Hypermobility Connect – professionals & community members alike – we can raise awareness of hypermobility, it’s causes, it’s features, and importantly, the real impact that it can have on someone’s life.
+Together, as Hypermobility Connect – professionals & community members alike – we can raise awareness of hypermobility, its causes, features, and importantly, the real impact that it can have on someone’s life.
 Keep your eyes peeled for opportunities to get involved in this awareness raising.

 Hypermobility Connect is a hopeful place.
 It is about looking forward to a better world, a better system, a better way of life.
-I like to think of it as the “home of hopefulness for hypermobiles” (because lets be honest, I love alliteration).
+I like to think of it as the home of help, hope & health for people living with hypermobility.

 Welcome home to Hypermobility Connect.